seaCatKim/PACE-LIB-R-timeseries/content/post/2021-11-02-part2-analysing-timeseries/index.md

 Let's convert our data into a time series.
 Times series data must be sampled at equispaced points in time.

-There are several different time series object that have different functionalalities such as working with irregularly spaced time series.
+There are several different time series object that have different functionalities such as working with irregularly spaced time series.
 See this [resource](https://faculty.washington.edu/ezivot/econ424/Working%20with%20Time%20Series%20Data%20in%20R.pdf).

 ```r